Reports to: Under the supervision of the Education Curator, reports to Program Animal Keepers.

 - Able to commit to upholding all Zoo safety and personnel policies, and support the overall mission

 - Able to professionally represent the Brandywine Zoo in all interactions with visitors, staff, and other members of the community

-Training: Interns must attend Delaware State Parks Seasonal Interpreter Training on Tuesday, June 4-5, 2018 at Cape Henlopen State Park.
+Training: Interns must attend Delaware State Parks Seasonal Interpreter Training.
 Additional, trainings will include program animal husbandry, program animal handling, public presentation/interpretation skills, and various online modules in the San Diego Zoo Global Academy.

 Shift Times: 8 am – 4 pm

 Scheduling: Part Time 22.5-37.5 hours per week (minimum 3 days/week), with one weekend day required.

 Housing: Housing is not available for this position.

 - Full access to the San Diego Zoo Global Academy course-list for the duration of the internship; certificate upon completion.

 - Networking opportunity and access to 180+ years of professional experience and knowledge via current zoo staff.